raypeng/DGBDT/index.md

 #### Approach

-Another advantage of our histogram implementation is that the main bottleneck during tree construction is computing child histograms, which requires a lot of moving data around and incrementing counters in memory.
+Another advantage of our histogram implementation is that the main bottleneck during tree construction is computing child histograms, which requires a lot of memory movement and updates.
 This kind of computation lends itself well to a GPU implementation.
-We use CUDA kernels to perform update of histogram bin statistics and assign each feature to one CUDA thread block in which all CUDA threads within that thread block update histogram bin distributions by looping over all data points within the tree node in an interleaved fashion.
-To further reduce global memory writes we allocate a thread block local `__shared__` buffer to do local updates and push updates to global memory at the end of the kernel call.
+We use CUDA kernels to perform updates of histogram bin statistics.
+Each CUDA thread block is assigned to a feature, in which all CUDA threads update histogram bin distributions by looping over data points within the tree node in an interleaved fashion.
+To further reduce global memory writes we allocate a local `__shared__` buffer to do local updates and push the agreggate updates to global memory at the end.

-As an extension of using only GPU to perform histogram updates and letting CPU stay idle, we further improve performance by adopting a hybrid algorithm -- specifically we assign different features to CPU and GPU to perform histogram updates (see pseudocode below).
+As an extension of using only GPU to perform histogram updates and letting CPU stay idle, we further improve performance by adopting a hybrid algorithm -- specifically we assign different features to CPU and GPU to perform histogram updates (see pseudo-code below).
-The workload nature of histogram updating is easily dividable to CPU and GPU in that updates to different features will be written to different locations without any data races.
-The key advantage of hybrid scheduling work to CPU and GPU is that we can perform asynchronous CUDA kernel calls and utilize both types of compute hardware to do work in parallel.
+The workload nature of histogram updating is easily dividable to CPU and GPU since updates to different features will be written to different locations without any data races.
+The key advantage of scheduling work to CPU and GPU is that we can perform asynchronous CUDA kernel calls and utilize both types of compute hardware to do work in parallel.

 <pre>